 ||$25 deposit for private studio session

 - Away from bands and DJ: Loud noises can cause those being painted to be startled and jump.
 This can be very dangerous.
 Plus, the painters cannot hear what the your guests are asking for.
-Painters should be in a separtate room from bands and DJs.
+Painters should be in a separate room from bands and DJs.

 - Excellent Lighting: We can only paint as well as we can see.

-- Unhappy Babies: I am very good at finding ways to paint tiny toddlers.
+> UNHAPPY BABIES: I am very good at finding ways to paint tiny toddlers.
 But, if none of my methods work, I will not force a child to be painted.

-- Ending: you have contracted with me for a specific time.
+>ENDING: you have contracted with me for a specific time.
 I will monitor the number of people waiting and do my best to close out at the time you requested.
 If it seems I cannot get everyone done in time, I will ask someone to find you.
 If I do not have another engagement after yours, you can keep me for $1 per minute, for as long you need me to stay.
 If you want me to go and there is a line waiting, you are responsible for letting your guests know that I need to leave.
-I am happy to share in a tiny white lie, and have you say I have another appointment.
+I am happy to share in a tiny white lie and have you say I have another appointment.

-- Waiting List: I use my own system of numbering for a waiting list.
+> WAITING LIST: I use my own system of numbering for a waiting list.
 Please don't try to help me with this, other than asking one of your adults to help me coordinate the line in you have a large group.

-- Problem Parents: very **rarely** I will have a parent, or child, who is a problem.
+> PROBLEM PARENTS: very **rarely** I will have a parent, or child, who is a problem.
 For instance, a parent who insists their child should go before the other children.
 Or, a child who wants to play with my supplies (I have over $2000 invested in my materials, and I sanitize everything between each person.
 So, I do not want anything touched.
 Ninety-nine percent of the time, I handle these situations easily myself.
 But, if I feel I must be too "firm," I will say to the parent, or child, "please go ask the people who have hired me.
 They will let you know how they want this handled."